ngutie10/Analysis-based-in-metrics-and-cohorts-/README.md

 <li>Calculate how much revenue each customer contributes to the company.

-  Customers who visit only once spend an average of 4.80 USD In contrast, returning customers contribute approximately 14 USD on average.
+  Customers who visit only once spend an average of 4.80 USD.
+In contrast, returning customers contribute approximately 14 USD on average.

 <li>Estimate when revenues offset customer acquisition costs: